fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 * Catherine Hall, "Gender Division and Class Formation in the Birmingham Middle Class, 1780-1850" [= _Houses_, 263-76].
 * Joan Scott, "Gender: A Useful Category of Historical Analysis", 1053-1075.

+{% include alert.html class='info' title='postmodernism so far' text="
+Write a comment (400-500 words) about your take on postmodern history, reflecting on everything we've read since Spring Break.
+If you are at a loss for an idea: write about whether postmodern history constitutes a historiographical paradigm shift.
+Are late twentieth-century ways of writing about history that we've discussed a "rupture" from previous historiographies?
+Or are they more on a continuum of historiographical change.
+Be interesting.
+"%}